- Nature Reserve >

 - woodland

-Because of this, we support a large number of species - 4,355 recorded so far, including more than 300 considered rare and endangered in Britain.
+Because of this, we support a large number of species - 4,523 recorded so far, including 736 that have a conservation status.